-Crew members are advised to review the Leaves of Absence policy or contact Human Resources for more information.
+Crew members are advised to contact Human Resources for more information.

 Domestic or Sexual Violence/Victims of Family Violence Leave

 The Company provides eligible crew members an unpaid job-protected leave of absence if the crew member or a child of a crew member experiences domestic or sexual violence, or the threat of domestic or sexual violence.
 This leave is up to ten (10) days.